Fundamental Limits of Rigid Body Localization: Derivation of the CRLB for RBL

 Finally, given that the estimator of the rotation matrix $\hat{\bm{Q}}$ is unbiased, the covariance matrix corresponding to the unbiased estimate $\hat{\bm{Q}}$ is bounded by the CRLB \cite{kay1998detection}

-The average \ac{CRLB} for the rotation matrix $\bm{Q}$ can be obtained by taking the trace of the inverse of the \ac{FIM} and scaling by the dimension of it, which for the rotation matrix is $\eta^2$, leading to Similar to the case of the translation vector, since the inverse of the \ac{FIM} is computationally expensive to calculate, the same approximation of the \ac{CRLB}, using the relation of the trace of the \ac{FIM} and its inverse can be applied.
+The average \ac{CRLB} for the rotation matrix $\bm{Q}$ can be obtained by taking the trace of the inverse of the \ac{FIM} and scaling by the dimension of it, which for the rotation matrix is $\eta^2$, leading to However, while {the formulation in equation \eqref{eq:FinalFIMQ}} is valid for an arbitrary matrix of interest, this construction does not take into account the fact that the rotation matrix $\bm{Q}$ is constrained since it belongs to the special orthogonal group, $i.e.$, $\bm{Q}\in\mathcal{SO}(\eta)$, satisfying the orthogonality condition $\bm{Q}^\intercal\bm{Q}=\bm{I}_\eta$ and the determinant condition $\det(\bm{Q})=1$.
+To mitigate this issue, the set of constraints { in \ac{3D} space} can be defined as